amkisko/activesupport-json_logging.rb/README.md

 # Wrap a TaggedLogging logger - works perfectly
 tagged_logger = ActiveSupport::TaggedLogging.new(Logger.new(STDOUT))
 json_logger = JsonLogging.new(tagged_logger)
-json_logger.tagged("TEST") { json_logger.info("message") }  # Tags appear in JSON context
+json_logger.tagged("TEST") { json_logger.info("message") }  # Tags appear at root level in JSON
 ```

-**Note:** If you wrap a `JsonLogging` logger with `ActiveSupport::TaggedLogging`, the TaggedLogging's text-based tags will appear as part of the message string in the JSON output, not as structured tags in the context.
+**Note:** If you wrap a `JsonLogging` logger with `ActiveSupport::TaggedLogging`, the TaggedLogging's text-based tags will appear as part of the message string in the JSON output, not as structured tags at the root level.
 For best results, wrap loggers with `JsonLogging` last.

 ### JsonLogging::JsonLogger